Column: Sympathy for the camera shy and praise for the lowly snapshot - Salmon Arm Observer

 The photo makes my sister-in-law giggle.

 My mom took the photo – as she did all the family photos.
-I don’t think mom would call herself a photographer, though she often had a point-and-shoot with her, taking snapshots of our birthdays, family outings, vacations, get-togethers with friends – the invaluable images that, overtime, would assist in providing clarity to our increasingly hazy memories.
+I don’t think mom would call herself a photographer, though she often had a point-and-shoot with her, taking snapshots of our birthdays, family outings, vacations, get-togethers with friends – the priceless images that, over time, would assist in providing clarity to our increasingly hazy memories.

 Looking through my mom’s photo albums (she is the curator of early family memories), numerous images of my dad can be found, from when he was a young man to his later years.
 I am grateful, as I understand he didn’t like having his picture taken.
 I don’t know if he’d be crazy about today’s omnipresence of digital cameras.